Black Jack Versicherung: Erklärung und Payout – Lohnt sich das?

 Blackjack insurance: Explanation and payout - Is it worth it?

-Here you can find out everything you need to know about the blackjack insurance you need to know.
-You will receive a simple explanation and valuable Tipshow you use them.
+Find out everything you need to know about blackjack insurance here.
+You get a simple Explanation and valuable Tipshow you use them.

 What is blackjack insurance? 🤔

-Black Jack Insurance - Insurance versus Dealer Hand
+Black Jack Versicherung - Insurance versus Dealer Hand

 Black Jack insurance is a Side betthat you can complete when the dealer's face-up card is a Ace is.
 It is offered to you before the dealer checks his face-down card.
 The idea behind this is that you protect yourself against the possibility of the dealer making a blackjack (a total score of 21 with two Cards) has.